TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

       }

-.. _symfony-console-commands-scheduler:
+.. index:: Symfony console commands; Deactivation
 .. _deactivating-the-command-in-scheduler:
 .. _schedulable:

-Deactivating the Command in Scheduler
+Deactivating the command in scheduler
 -------------------------------------

 By default, the command can be used in the scheduler too.